Climate talks turn to South African indaba process to unlock deal

 But the politics of climate deals is proving stubborn, even for the South African model of consensus-building.

 “It is a transparent and credible process,” Mantlana said.
-But he offered only a tired smile when asked if it can get the negotiators across the finish line.
+But he offers only a tired smile when asked if it can get the negotiators across the finish line.

 “It can get you to crunch time,” he said.
 “But we are not there yet.”